dotnet/AspNetDocs/aspnet/mvc/overview/getting-started/introduction/accessing-your-models-data-from-a-controller.md

 ---
 uid: mvc/overview/getting-started/introduction/accessing-your-models-data-from-a-controller
-title: "Accessing Your Model's Data from a new Controller | Microsoft Docs"
+title: "Accessing Your Model's Data from a New Controller | Microsoft Docs"
 author: Rick-Anderson
 description: "In this section, you'll create a new `MoviesController` class and write code that retrieves the movie data and displays it in the browser using a view template." ms.author: riande